Mini Apple Strudels

 PEEL AND CORE APPLES

-Core, slice, and peel apples or potatoes in one easy operation.
-Ideal for salads, pies, canning, drying, delicious treats, and everyday cooking
+Core, slice, and peel apples in one easy operation.
+Ideal for salads, pies, canning, drying, delicious treats, and everyday kitchen use

 DESSERTS > ITALIAN PASTRIES > MINI APPLE STRUDELS